Cray-HPE/docs-csm/operations/conman/Configure_Log_Rotation.md

     1. `LOG_ROTATE_NUM_KEEP`

         This is the number of log rotations it will keep in the `/var/log/conman.old` directory.
 For example if this value is 2, there will be a `/var/log/conman.old/console.XNAME.1` and `/var/log/conman.old/console.XNAME.2`
         file for each console that has logging active (after sufficient time has passed for the file to be rotated twice).
 Setting this value to 0 will prevent any older files to be kept.

-## Scenarios that may be encountered and possible solutions:
+## Scenarios that may be encountered and possible solutions

 1. The log files are getting too large before they are being rotated.